JoshuaSJacob/NBA_Statistics/README.md

 📊 Features & Insights

-✅ Identify players who played all 82 games in a season ✅ Find the top 25 scorers in NBA history
+✅ Identify players who played all 82 games in a season < br / >
+✅ Find the top 25 scorers in NBA history < br / >
 ✅ Analyze which positions commit the most fouls and turnovers ✅ Compare LeBron James vs. Michael Jordan across various stats ✅ Track the evolution of three-pointers since their introduction